Install packages

 account.

-What the heck is “sudo
+What the heck is “sudo”?

 When you install packages or apps using the GUI in any OS you’re asked to “elevate privileges”: demonstrate that you are an administrative user for this system by entering your password (macOS) or by … clicking a button (Windows).

-command is how you temporarily elevate your
+The sudo command is how you temporarily elevate your

 privileges on the command line for the command that you want to run.

-By default, the sudo
+By default, the sudo command effectively runs the

-program you’re trying to run as the root
+program you’re trying to run as the root user, meaning that

 the command you’re going to run pretty much has permission to read and